sameerbhilare/todo/README.md

 * Java 17
 * Maven

-## Running the Application
+## Running the Application in `dev` mode
 Make sure you have the prerequisites mentioned above.

 Execute below command from root of this project.
-It will build and run the application on your local.
+It will build and run the application on your local with `spring.profiles.active` as `dev`.
 ```
 start-server.cmd
 ```